rails/website/_posts/2023-10-05-Rails-7-1-0-has-been-released.markdown

 ## Celebrating this release and looking towards the next

-Rails 7.1 is released but we are already thinking about the next release.
+Rails 7.1 is out, but we are already thinking about the next release.
 We will be sharing some of our ideas at Rails World, and we are going to be engaging with the community in person to discuss ideas and collect some feedback.

 We are looking forward to what is coming next, and we hope you are too!